Well Refurbishment Project – CAMDA NGO – Mongolia

 Mongolian Nomads’ Migration

-There are approximately 230,000 herding households spread throughout the vastness of Mongolia – a country the size of western Europe.
-Between them are divided the 71 million head of livestock (Dec 2022) – known as the ‘five snouts’ of sheep, goats, cattle (& yaks), horses and camels.
-The size and make-up of herds depend on the individual family, their needs and the location including the type of pasture available.
+There are approximately 230,000 herding households spread across Mongolia—a country the size of Western Europe.
+Together, they manage an estimated 71 million livestock (as of December 2022), known as the “five snouts”: sheep, goats, cattle (including yaks), horses, and camels.
+The size and composition of each herd vary depending on the family’s needs, their location, and the type of pasture available.

 A young Mongolian herding couple.
 Staying with them allows you to learn more about Mongolian nomads migration